robinhood/faust/docs/userguide/vskafka.rst

 - ``.branch()``

-    This is a special case of `filter` in KS, in faust just write code and forward events as appropriate:
+    This is a special case of `filter` in KS, in Faust just write code and forward events as appropriate:

     .. code-block:: python